We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For those who don’t regularly consume fish, taking a fish oil supplement can be a quick and convenient way to increase your intake of omega-3 fatty acids.

-However, there are several factors to consider when finding the right fish oil supplement for you, such as the use of high quality ingredients and sustainably caught fish, third-party testing and certification, and EPA/DHA content.
+There are several factors we considered when finding the right fish oil supplement for you, such as the use of high quality ingredients and sustainably caught fish, third-party testing and certification, and EPA/DHA content.

 A note on price